To The Unitholders of Cube Highways Trust

 Basis for Opinion

-We conducted our audit of the standalone financial statements in accordance with the Standards on Auditing (SAs) issued by Institute of Chartered Accountants of India (the "ICAI").
-Our responsibilities under those Standards are further described in the Auditors Responsibility for the Audit of the standalone financial statements section of our report.
-We are independent of the Trust, in accordance with the Code of Ethics issued by the ICAI, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAIs Code of Ethics.
+We conducted our audit of the standalone financial statements in accordance with the Standards on Auditing ("SAs"), issued by the Institute of Chartered Accountants of India (the "ICAI").
+Our responsibilities under those Standards are further described in the Auditors Responsibility for the Audit of the Standalone Financial Statements section of our report.
+We are independent of the Trust in accordance with the Code of Ethics issued by the ICAI together with the ethical requirements that are relevant to our audit of the standalone financial statements under the provisions of the SEBI InvIT Regulations, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAIs Code of Ethics.
 We believe that the audit evidence obtained by us is sufficient and appropriate to provide a basis for our audit opinion on the standalone financial statements.

 Emphasis of Matter